Tuesday, May 27, 2008

 August 2014: Big mistake!
 Instead of halving the recipe, I should have doubled it.
 We are on our way to Maine and this is my breakfast.
 So much better than the store bought granolas of previous years.
 Ed likes it too.
 It is going to disappear very fast.

 June 2015:VARIATION Strawberries are in season and I was looking for a cereal to complement the berries.
 Often I've chosen a cornflake variant, but this year I used a variation of this recipe.
-By reduced the sweetness (1/3 c maple syrup and 1/3 c brown sugar) and omitting the nuts and currants, I made a not-so-sweet cereal that went really well with the berries.
+By reduced the sweetness (1/3 c maple syrup and 1/3 c brown sugar) and omitting the nuts and currants, I made a not-so-sweet "plain granola" that went really well with the berries.

 Reviewed 5/12/17